-En 204 Imaginative Writing 5 credit A course designed to be individually centered in the student's choice of genre: prose fiction, poetry, per sonal narrative, essay, autobiographical writing. combination of full-class participation and "workshop" activity.
+En 204 Imaginative Writing 5 credits A course designed to be individually centered in the student's choice of genre: prose fiction, poetry, personal narrative, essay, autobiographical writing.
+A combination of full-class participation and "workshop" activity.

-En 220 Introduction to Poet ry 5 credits Introduction to the study of poetry with specia emphasis on ap prec iation, for m and t echni que.
+En 220 Introduction to Poetry 5 credits Introduction to the study of poetry with special emphasis on ar opred ciation. for m and t echni que.

-En 230 Introduction to 0 Fiction on 5 credits Introduction t 0 the study of fiction with special emphasis on a ap prec iation. fori m and t echni que.
+En 230 Introduction to Ficti on 5 credits Introduction to the study of fiction with special emphasis on ap prec iation, form m and t echni que.

-En 240 Introduction to Dran na 5 credits Introduction to the study of drama with special emphasis on a opred iation for m and t echni que.
+En 240 Introduction to Dran na 5 credits Introduction to the study of drama with special emphasis on a opred iation, for m and t echni aue.